 You are not required to accept a decision about your treatment that you disagree with or do not understand.
 Your doctors can find other treatment plans or schedules that work for you.

 It is only by speaking up that your needs can be clear.
 If you find that you cannot communicate effectively with your health care team, try to find alternatives.
 The hospital may have a patient navigator or hospital social worker on staff.
 They can act as an advocate on your behalf.
 You may also consider having a loved one go with you to appointments for support.
 They could keep notes during appointments and remember questions to ask.
 A loved one can also help speak with the doctor, especially if there is a language barrier.

 Active communication can lead to better-informed treatment decisions.
 It can improve your quality of life before, during and after treatment.
 Most of all, it can help you feel safe in a trusted environment.

 CancerCare has oncology social workers who can help.
 They are able to help you communicate with your health care team.
 This can include practicing conversations with your doctors or nurses and ways to discuss your needs.
 They can also help you find resources and overcome barriers to care.

-CancerCare provides case management across the country, support groups online and on the telephone, counseling in New York and New Jersey and more.
+CancerCare provides resource navigation across the country, support groups online and on the telephone, counseling in New York and New Jersey and more.